-In the analysis considering that preliminary results affirmed that use phase weights over 99% of total life cycle, the manufacturing processes for machine have been considered equal for standard and innovative products.
+In the analysis considering that preliminary results affirmed that use phase weights over 99% of total life cycle, the manufacturing processes for machine have been considered equal for standard and innovative products (both 2013 version and 2015 one).

 Besides after production chain, the operation of machine, which takes place in a define textile dyeing company, have to be taken into account, in order to have the widest vision of the machine life cycle and considering that it covers almost the global impact of life cycle.